mario6385/Among-us-4/README.md

 # season 8 update

 # roles
+# Ver 8.1
 ## Seer
 ### **Team: Crewmate(investigative)**
-The Seer is a Crewmate who can reveal the roles of other players without doing no tasks.
-Based on settings, the Seer can find out whether a role is Good or Evil.\
+The Seer is a Crewmate who can reveal the roles of other players without doing no tasks. the Seer can find out whether a role is Good or Evil.\
 settings
 |Name|Description|Range|Default|
 |---------|:-----------:|:----------:|:------------:|